BackEndByAlex/salaryscope-api/src/repositories/README.md

 - `findAll` — paginated list of jobs, with an optional category filter
 - `findById` — single job by ID
-- `findRecordsByJob` — paginated salary records for a given job
+- `findRecordsByJob` — paginated salary records for a given job (limit capped at 100)

 ---